jakubkid/MPC_project/README.md

 ## Write up

 * Model description
     * Global kinematic model is used to calculate future vehicle path.
 Path with lowest cost is selected and first step is executed.

     ![Kinematic model][Model]

     * The cost function
-        * emphasizes track and direction error so it gets weight of 20, next velocity error is also added but only with weight 1.
+        * emphasizes track and direction error so it gets weight of 20, next velocity error is added with weight 1.
         * Control signal is also added to the cost wheel control with weight 2 and speed control with weight 1
         * Rate of change in control signal is added with weights of 100
 * Time step and number of samples